 Bus

 Buses are a popular mode of transportation in Hong Kong, with over 300 routes covering the entire city.
 You can use the bus to get to most areas of the city, and fares start from HK$2.30 (approximately US$0.30).
-(See Also: Best Time to Visit Thailand – A Guide to Perfect Weather)
+(See Also: Best Time To Visit Humboldt Redwoods – Discover The Magic)

 Train